jocelyn-stericker/hacklily/makelily/README.md

 ## License

-Out of respect for the Lilypond project that Hacklily relies on, and to ensure all forks of Hacklily remain free software, the client is licensed under the terms of the GNU GPL version 3 or later (with additional permissions as described below), and the server is licensed
+Out of respect for the LilyPond project that Hacklily relies on, and to ensure all forks of Hacklily remain free software, the client is licensed under the terms of the GNU GPL version 3 or later (with additional permissions as described below), and the server is licensed